clydehunt76/spring_inventory/README.md

 #### Feature 0

 As a developer, I would like to have an API for creating and retrieving `categories`.
-A `category` document consists of the category `name` and its `_id`.
+A `category` record consists of the category `name` and its `_id`.

 1. Start by creating the Category class, with the appropriate private fields.
 1. Then use the `generate` capabilities of your IDE to create getters and setters, a constructor, and a `toString()` method.